Upper Linacre Reservoir

 Walk the reservoirs

-There are three in total: Upper, Middle and Lower Linacre.
-The paths link them all, and a full circuit comes in at just over five miles.
+There are three in total: Upper, Middle, and Lower Linacre.
+The paths link them all, and a full circuit comes in at just over five miles, which makes it a solid half-day walk without feeling demanding.

 Birdwatching

-The woodland supports nuthatches, woodpeckers and, if you’re fortunate, tawny owls.
-Ducks and geese move across the water, and there’s often something shifting in the trees.
+The woodland supports nuthatches, woodpeckers, and, if you’re fortunate, tawny owls.
+Ducks and geese move across the water, and there’s often something shifting in the trees as you walk.

 Photography

-On a still morning or late afternoon, the reflections across the reservoir can be striking.
-It’s an easy place to slow down and notice the light.
+On a still morning or later in the afternoon, the reflections across the reservoir can be striking.
+It’s an easy place to slow down and notice the light changing across the water and trees.

 Picnic by the water

 There are a few benches dotted around, though we tend to bring a blanket and sit closer to the edge.
-There aren’t facilities or cafés, so bring what you need.
+There aren’t any facilities or cafés, so it’s best to bring what you need.
 A flask of tea goes a long way here.

 Walks and Woodland

-The walking is what gives Linacre its shape as a day out.
-You can keep it short or make a proper loop of it.
+The walking is what really gives Linacre its shape as a day stop.
+You can keep it short or turn it into a proper loop.

 The Upper Reservoir loop is about 1.5 miles and mostly gentle.
-It’s ideal if you’ve been driving for hours and just need to move.
+It’s ideal if you’ve been driving for a few hours and simply need to get moving.

-The full three reservoir circuit stretches to around five miles.
-It takes you through mixed woodland, across small inclines, and along stretches that can turn muddy after rain.
-It’s not difficult, but decent footwear helps, especially in winter when sections can be slippery.
+The full three-reservoir circuit stretches to around five miles.
+It takes you through mixed woodland, over a few small inclines, and along sections that can become muddy after rain.
+It’s not a difficult walk, but decent footwear makes a real difference, especially in winter when some stretches can be slippery.

 There are also connecting footpaths towards Cutthorpe and further towards the edge of the Peak District, so stronger walkers can extend the route if they want more distance.

 Wildlife adds interest as you go.
-We spotted grey squirrels weaving through the trees and a heron standing still at the water’s edge.
-In spring, bluebells spread across parts of the woodland floor, changing the feel of the place without altering its quietness.
+We spotted grey squirrels weaving through the trees and a heron standing motionless at the water’s edge.
+In spring, bluebells spread across parts of the woodland floor, changing the feel of the place without disturbing its quietness.

 A Bit of History

 If you walk down towards the lower reservoir, you can still see sections of the original stone dams.
-The engineering is solid and understated.
+The engineering feels solid and understated rather than something that demands attention.

 The name Linacre is thought to come from Old English meaning flax field, which points to the area’s agricultural past.
 Today the site is managed by Severn Trent Water, with the surrounding woodland looked after for both wildlife and visitors.